 6. Try not to be surprised by what comes up during the divorce process

 Don’t expect to share everything equally just because you bought it together.
-For example, the pet might go to one spouse, with no visitation rights for a pet.
+For example, the pet might go to one spouse, with no visitation rights for the pet.

 7. Don’t be public with the divorce process